 Easily the most significant similarity between crypto and the internet is just how decentralised they are.
 The barest of regulations gives way to enormous levels of freedom, and it is perhaps this freedom that may sometimes rattle the confidence of investors and users in the face of such innovations.

-Still, in the early stages of global adoption, Bitcoin is currently used by less than 2% of the world’s population.
+Still, in 2022, during relatively early stages of global adoption, Bitcoin was being used by less than 2% of the world’s population.
 This is roughly equivalent to the number of people using the internet in 1997, as the uptake was very slow from its introduction in 1983: Forecasts were often pessimistic, dismissive, and, ultimately, incorrect.

 The current growth of Bitcoin is very similar to the internet of the late 90s, and it is increasing its market presence every year.